Danny Roberts (fighter): Ultimate Fighting Championship

 Roberts was scheduled to face Tim Means on 19 June 2021 at UFC on ESPN 25 However, the pairing was scrapped by the promotion in the days leading up to the event for undisclosed reasons.

 Roberts faced Ramazan Emeev on 16 October 2021 at UFC Fight Night 195.
 Roberts won the fight via controversial split decision.
 10 out of 12 media outlets scored the bout as a win for Emeev.

 Roberts faced Francisco Trinaldo on 7 May 2022 at UFC 274.
 He lost the bout via unanimous decision.

-Roberts faced Jack Della Maddalena on November 19, 2022, at UFC Fight Night 215.
+Roberts faced Jack Della Maddalena on 19 November 2022, at UFC Fight Night 215.
 He lost the fight via technical knockout in round one.

+Roberts faced Jonny Parsons on 22 July 2023 at UFC on ESPN+ 82.
+He lost the fight via TKO in the second round.
+Despite the loss, he received his third Fight of the Night bonus award.

+On 7 January 2025, it was reported that Roberts was removed from the UFC roster.

+Global Fight League

+Roberts was scheduled to face Neiman Gracie in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.